-Arsenic poisoning occurs due to a high level of arsenic in our bodies.
+Arsenic poisoning occurs due to a high level of As in our bodies.
 The poisonous nature of As in soil and water has been known from a very early time.
-The three major biochemical actions of arsenic are coagulation of proteins, complexation with enzymes, and interference with phosphorylation (an important step for the generation of ATP).

 Arsenic groundwater contamination

-Arsenic pollution in groundwater is not unique for West Bengal and Bangladesh.
+Arsenic pollution in groundwater is not unique to West Bengal and Bangladesh.
 Many cases have been reported from Taiwan, Chile, North Mexico, and Argentina.
-Other minor incidents of arsenic contamination in groundwater have been reported from the USA, Canada, New Zealand, Japan, etc.
+Other minor incidents of arsenic contamination in groundwater have been reported in the USA, Canada, New Zealand, Japan, etc.

 Where is arsenic found?

-It is found very low less than 2ppm in the earth’s crust.
-It occurs mainly as sulfides like realgar (As4S2), orpiment (As2S3), and metal arsenides like niccolite (NiAs), cobaltite (CoAsS), etc. The arsenic oxide or arsenolite (As2O3) is also widely distributed throughout the world.
-Orpiment and realgar are found widely in the morain of the Shunkalpa glacier in the Kumaon mountains.
+It is found very low less than 2 ppm in the earth’s crust.
+It occurs mainly as sulfides like realgar (As4S2), orpiment (As2S3), and metal arsenides like niccolite (NiAs), cobaltite (CoAsS), etc.

 Properties of arsenic

-As, Sb, and Bi contain tetramers.
+As, Sb and Bi contain tetramers.
 Rapid condensation of vapour formed an unstable yellow M4 unit.
 All three elements are brittle solids with colours varying from steel grey (As) to bluish-white (Sb) to dull white (Bi).
-Some physical and chemical properties of arsenic are given below the table,

 It has a similar electronegativity and ionization energies to that of phosphorus.
 It forms covalent bonding with most of the nonmetals.
 The elements also form a wide variety of binary compounds with every metallic element.